damianmoore/samsung-bios-check/README.md

 To perform the upgrade once you boot Windows you'll need to go to the support section of the Samsung site, find your product, find 'Manuals & Downloads', then under 'Firmware' there'll be an item called 'Update Software (Firmware) (ver.1.0.0.X)'.
 Click the blue 'EXE' button/link to download 'BIOSUpdate.exe'.

 This has been tested on a couple of NP900X3C (Series 9) machines but should work on others unless Samsung change their numbering system or update software.
 Contributions welcome.
+There is also a discussion on [Reddit](http://redd.it/1fglr7).